 A portion of our revenues and operating expenses were derived from outside the United States and as such, were denominated in various foreign currencies, including most significantly: Euros, British Pounds, Australian Dollars, Canadian Dollars, and Chinese Yuan Renminbi.
 Our quarterly results are therefore impacted by changes in foreign currency rates.
-Starting in the quarter ended March 31, 2018, and continuing into the quarter ended June 30, 2020, the U.S. Dollar strengthened relative to other foreign currencies in which we generate revenues and incur expenses.
-However, towards the end of the quarter ended June 30, 2020, the U.S. Dollar began to weaken relative to other foreign currencies in which we generate revenues and incur expenses Accordingly, our results of operations have been, and in the future will be, affected by changes in foreign exchange rates.
-See the section titled "Key Factors Impacting Comparability and Performance - Impact of foreign currency."
+Starting in the quarter ended March 31, 2018, and continuing into the quarter ended December 31, 2019, the U.S. Dollar strengthened relative to other foreign currencies in which we generate revenues and incur expenses.
+Accordingly, our results of operations have been, and in the future will be, affected by changes in foreign exchange rates.
+See the section titled "Key Factors Impacting Comparability and Performance-Impact of foreign currency."